WRITING, PRODUCING, and DIRECTING CREDITS FOR NON-FICTION TELEVISION and INDEPENDENT FILM

-Minidoka: An American Concentration Camp (in production) Writer National Park Service
+Minidoka: An American Concentration Camp (2018) Writer National Park Service

 These two films on the incarceration of Japanese Americans during WW2 are being developed for the Minidoka National Historic Site and the Bainbridge Island Japanese American Exclusion Memorial.
-Producer/Director Rory Banyard, North Shore Productions.
+Produced by North Shore Productions.